csaftoiu/yahoo-groups-backup/README.md

 a script tag to the document).
 This allows us to essentially load data from the local filesystem.

-The messages themselves are stored in batches of 1000 messages and loaded on-demand.
+The messages themselves are stored in batches of `n` messages (default 500) and loaded on-demand.

 The app is a single-page app, which takes a few seconds to load if there